-PROPOSED ORDER OF DEPARTMENT OF HEALTH AND FAMILY SERVICES TO ADOPT RULES
+ORDER OF DEPARTMENT OF HEALTH AND FAMILY SERVICES TO ADOPT RULES

-The Wisconsin Department of Health and Family Services proposes to create HFS 115.04 (14) relating to screening newborns for Severe Combined Immunodeficiency and related conditions of immunodeficiency (SCID).
+The Wisconsin Department of Health and Family Services create s.
+HFS 115.04 (14) relating to screening newborns for Severe Combined Immunodeficiency and related conditions of immunodeficiency (SCID).

 SUMMARY OF PROPOSED RULE